agarrharr/word-up/README.md

 * Save the top score to firebase
 * Display the actual top score
 * Check to see if there no more possible words
-* Make the new game button work
+* Make the new game button work (related to design takes of adding the button)
+* Make it responsive
+* Add Google Analytics
+* Add Google AdSense

 ### Design